beardicus/awesome-plotters/README.md

 ### HPGL

-HPGL is a serial/text-based protocol used by most old pen plotters, and even many new vinyl cutters.
+HPGL is a text-based protocol used by most old pen plotters and many new vinyl cutters.

 - [Chiplotle](https://github.com/drepetto/chiplotle) - Python library for generating HPGL and interfacing with serial plotters.
 - [Chiplotle3](https://github.com/cyprienh/chiplotle3) - Chiplotle fork updated for Python 3.x compatibility.